Salamishah Tillet: Awards

 In 2010, the University of Pennsylvania awarded Tillet with the Edmund J. and Louise W. Kahn Award for Distinguished Teaching by an Assistant Professor.
 Tillet was a 2010-2011 recipient of a Career Enhancement Fellowship from the Woodrow Wilson National Fellowship Foundation.
 During that academic year, she served as a visiting fellow at the Center of African American Studies at Princeton University.
 From 2013-14, she was a scholar-in-residence at the New York Public Library's Schomburg Center for Research in Black Culture located in Harlem.
 In 2019, she was awarded the Badass Art Woman Award by the Project of Empty Space.

+In May 2022, Tillet was awarded the Pulitzer Prize for Criticism for "learned and stylish writing about Black stories in art and popular culture–work that successfully bridges academic and nonacademic critical discourse."
+Her primary editor, Sia Michel, described Tillet as someone who pitches "Text after text of ideas.
+So many ideas.
+And they are brilliant, surprising and steeped in history."

 For her leadership in activism and advancing girls' and women's rights, Tillet was named one of the "Top 50 Global Leaders Ending Violence Against Children" by the Together for Girls' Safe magazine and America's "Top Leaders Under 30" by Ebony.